djplaner/memex/sense/loose.md

 [2 Sigma Problem]: loose/2 Sigma Problem "2 Sigma Problem"
 [50 research methods for innovation - infographic]: loose/50 research methods for innovation - infographic "50 research methods for innovation - infographic"
 [5 points for teaching anything in the digital age]: loose/5 points for teaching anything in the digital age "5 points for teaching anything in the digital age"
-[Blame is the enemy of .....]: loose/Blame is the enemy of .....
-"Blame is the enemy of"
 [Characteristics of successful Professional DevelopmentLearning]: loose/Characteristics of successful Professional DevelopmentLearning "Characteristics of successful Professional Development/Learning"
 [Critical pedagogy?]: loose/Critical pedagogy?
 "Critical pedagogy"
 [Dangers of big data - ordering pizza]: loose/Dangers of big data - ordering pizza "Dangers of big data - ordering pizza"